rahmannlab/rahmannlab.github.io/people/hartmann.md

 street: V183
 room: 1.09
 city: Essen
-# tel: 4046
+tel: 4046
-image: till.png
+image: hartmann.png
 # www:
 ---

 I am a computer scientist with a focus on algorithm engineering and data analysis in bioinformatics.
-Currently, I work as a PhD student in Prof. Sven Rahmanns group, Chair of Genome Informatics, University Duisburg-Essen, Germany.